kokkos/kokkos-fft/examples/10_HasegawaWakatani/README.md

 # Solving 2D Hasegawa-Wakatani turbulence with Fourier spectral method

 For turbulence simulations, we sometimes consider periodic boundaries by assuming that a system is homogeneous and isotropic.
 Under the periodic boundary conditions, we can solve the system of equations with Fourier spectral method.
 Here, we consider a typical 2D turbulence plasma turbulence model, called Hasegawa-Wakatani equation `[Wakatani, 1984]`.
-With kokkos and kokkos-fft, we can easily implement the code just like python while getting a significant acceleration.
+With kokkos and Kokkos-FFT, we can easily implement the code just like python while getting a significant acceleration.

 ## Numerical description